Aria2742/ctf-tools/writeups/Imaginary CTF - Abnormal/README.md

 ```

 ### NorC, NorB, & NorA
-These three modules scramble the input passed to them by splitting, rearranging, and using NOR operations on their inputs. `norc` and `norb` operate more or less the same, with the key difference being that `norc` calls `norb` and `norb` calls `nora`.
+These three modules scramble the input passed to them by splitting, rearranging, and using NOR operations on their inputs.
 For the brute force solution I used, only `norc` is the only important module to understand out of these three.
-I cover the `norc` module in more detail further down, but here's a code snipped and pseudocode for some background:
+I cover the `norc` module in more detail further down, but here's a code snippet and pseudocode for some background:

 Code:
 ```Verilog